sysu-imsl/EdgeGAN/README.md

 # Dataset

-# Generating Images Using Pretrained Model
+# Testing Using Pretrained Model
 1. Download the pretrained model from the XXX, and run:
 ``` bash
 mkdir -p outputs/edgegan/checkpoints